NACA Mortgage Product

 Buy-down sourced from the seller cannot exceed 10% of the purchase price.

 The interest rate is locked for the Member at time of Loan Estimate (LE).
-This occurs once NACA receives the executed purchase and sale contract, upon which NACA sends out the LE within three days of receipt.
+This occurs once NACA submits a bank application to the participating lender.
 The interest rate is locked until closing so that the Member has time to shop around knowing that their interest rate will not change.

 It is recognized that NACA provides the Best Mortgage in America.
 There is validity that the process can take time.
 Some of this is out of NACA’s control given the work some Members need to do to become NACA Qualified and the tremendous demand for NACA’s Purchase Program and mortgage.
 But NACA does recognize that this has been an issue and has been focused on streamlining its operations.